 Thailand’s Hotel Act 2004

-Thus, a simple thing as renting out a condo unit can fall under the definition of being a hotel service.
+Therefore, simply renting out a condo unit can fall under the definition of being a hotel service.
 If you check Airbnb in Bangkok, you’ll see that there are plenty more options available if you input a tenure longer than 30 days.

 This is mainly done by individual condo owners as a protective measure.
-In reality, many of them don’t really know what regulations that apply in detail.
+In reality, many of them don’t really know what regulations apply in detail.

 Worth mentioning is that some projects and buildings are exempt from the law.
 In short words, it includes information and regulations related to how many rooms you have on each floor, for example, which can give you exemptions.

 The Foreign Business Act (FBA)

 To buy and run a hotel lawfully, you need to comply with the Foreign Business Act (FBA).